 Aiden had been a member of a local after-school youth program for several years and was always quiet.
 He had a hard time interacting with other students and never really said much.
 But something changed when he became a sophomore in high school.
 Now he is drastically different in a positive way!
 He started mentoring younger students; and openly engages with staff, other members and volunteers in insightful conversations.
 Aiden really came out of his cocoon!
 It’s hard to say what precipitated this change but having a positive place to go after school, and having access to good role models certainly played a role.

-- 568 middle school students attended a Summer Fun Fair in 2018 and learned about summer programming available.
+- 1,057 middle school students attended Summer Fun Fair in 2019 and learned about summer programming available.

 Source: Youth Success Coalition, Women United, United Way of South Wood & Adams Counties